themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 {{ theme:partial src="section-header" title="Spam, Ham, and Server-side Rules" url="{{ soundcloudurl }}" time="m:ss" }}

-{>>SPAM FILTERING AND TRAINING<<}
+The spam filtering in Fastmail is excellent.
+It's tough for me to tell if it's better than Gmail.
+I think Gmail accounts get much more spam in general than a custom domain.
+It's probably pretty easy to send millions of messages to "randomstring@gmail.com".

+Fastmail spam filtering uses SpamAssasin to score messages.
+Obvious spam is removed from the inbox.
+You can also mark messages as spam and Fastmail will learn about what your spam looks like.
+The more you mark, the better it gets.
+You can also tweak how aggressive spam filtering will be.

+{{ theme:partial src="image" title="" caption="Spam Protection Settings" show="{{ number }}" file="Screen Shot 20140902_181954.jpg" }}

+Fastmail is also very tough on spammers that might try to use their service.
+The recommend that you get written consent from recipients to things like newsletters before sending out a blast.
+If they get reports of spam on an account and the owner can not prove that the email was requested, they will boot the user off of the service.

 > {{ theme:partial src="aside-header" voice="gabe" text="I Get No Spam" }}
 >
 > Mail rules are a must.
 Using rules inside of Apple's Mail.app was a blessing for filtering out junk from friends as well as non-spam advertisements.
 But when  my Mac was off, the rules were useless and this was only exacerbated by processing more of my email through my phone.
 Fastmail's server-side rules were a huge step forward in convenience but a small step back in complexity.
 >
 > The Fastmail rules are easily configured through a basic GUI and a lot can be accomplished this way.
 I manage all of my rules through the basic mail filters.
-But if you want control on par to Mail.app then you'll need to master the Sieve language.
+But if you want control on par to Mail.app then you'll need to master the [Sieve language](https://www.fastmail.fm/help/technical/sieve.html).
 If you do, you'll be a wizard with your mail.

 {>>A tutorial and examples of basic server side mail rules would be good here<<}